hcy71o/TransferTTS/README.md

 Unofficial PyTorch Implementation of [Transfer Learning Framework for Low-Resource Text-to-Speech using a Large-Scale Unlabeled Speech Corpus](https://arxiv.org/abs/2203.15447).
 Most of codes are based on [VITS](https://github.com/jaywalnut310/vits)

 0. MelStyleEncoder from [StyleSpeech](https://arxiv.org/abs/2106.03153) is used instead of the reference encoder.
 1. Implementation of untranscribed data training is omitted.
-2. Sampling rate is set to 22050Hz.
+2. LibriTTS dataset (train-clean-100 and train-clean-360) is used.
+Sampling rate is set to 22050Hz.

 <p align="center">
     <img src="img/Overview.jpg" width="80%">